INFORMATION FOR ALL 7.3L MODELS

 Ford 6-Speed – Diesel Conversions ® makes adapter plates for the 7.3 and 6.0L diesel 6-speed.
 These are very good transmissions for the conversion.
 Currently, we offer an adapter plate that uses a 2003 - 2007 Ford 6.0L Power Stroke starter for the ZF 6-speed.
 You will not need to grind your transmission bell housing but will need the correct starter for this application.

 4R100 -This is what your truck has now if it is an automatic.
 It is a 4-speed transmission.
-If you are planning on doing a lot of heavy pulling or adding a lot of performance upgrades to your Cummins, you may want to have your transmission beefed up, and use an aftermarket torque converter.
+If you are planning on doing a lot of heavy pulling or adding a lot of performance upgrades to your engine, you may want to have your transmission built with aftermarket parts.
 Diesel Conversions® recommends that you have performance upgrades done to this transmission if you will be doing heavy towing or making performance upgrades to the Cummins engine.
 Diesel Conversions® has two styles of adapter plates available for the diesel version of the 4R100 going to the 1989-2002 Cummins.
 If you buy yourself a Ford 6.0L diesel starter, you can use the adapter plate that does not require the grinder job on the transmission.
 This adapter plate uses the stock Dodge Cummins flex plate and torque converter adapters.
 The adapter plate has to tilt the transmission just 2½ degrees to accommodate the starter without grinding the transmission or starter (although there is a very insignificant rib that needs just a touch of grinding just behind the starter; this small amount of grinding shouldn’t affect any core value of your case and it most certainly will not affect the structural integrity either).

 If you have a Common Rail Cummins, or just want to use the Cummins starter, you will need to grind the bell housing for starter clearance.